OOOPil/OOOPil.github.io/docs/README.md

+# Experience
+I have been 3D Modeling for 5+ years.
+I have been clothes designing for 3+ years.
+I have been coding for 7+ years.
+I am a very diligent, dedicated person.
+I will get my work done on time.
+I am a moderator in a discord server with **14k** members.
+I am co-owner of a discord server with **1k** members.

+# Skills

+- Modeling
+- Moderating
+- Scripting in Lua, Python, Java8, JavaScript, HTML, C++, C#, CSS, GO, and XML.
+(Fluent in all except XML and Java8)
+- Graphic Designer
+- GFX Maker

 # About Me
 - I am a scripter with 7+ years of experience in over 6 languages.
 - I am currently 15 years old